 The thing to remember is that the work environment is constantly evolving.
-Many of today’s companies are looking for quality people with a broad range of skills.
+Many of today’s companies and hiring managers are looking for quality people with a broad range of skills.
 Fortunately, your diverse employment background and seemingly irrelevant experience are more of an asset than you might think.
 So, be bold and include that information in your resume, to properly showcase your true potential value as a prospective employee.

 The ZipJob team is made up of professional writers and career experts located across the USA and Canada with backgrounds in HR, recruiting, career coaching, job placement, and professional writing.